Daniel Ljungman

-Daniel Ljungman (born 3 April 2002) is a Swedish professional ice hockey right wing for Rögle BK of the Swedish Hockey League (SHL).
+Daniel Ljungman (born 3 April 2002) is a Swedish professional ice hockey right wing for AIK of the HockeyAllsvenskan (Allsv).

 Playing career

 Ljungman made his professional debut during the 2020–21 season where he recorded two goals and two assists in 42 games for Linköping HC.
 He was drafted in the fifth round, 154th overall, by the Dallas Stars in the 2020 NHL Entry Draft.

 Ahead of the 2022–23 SHL season, Ljungman signed a two-year contract with Rögle BK.

+On 9 April 2024, Ljungman agreed as a free agent to a two-year contract with AIK IF of the Allsvenskan.

 International play

 Ljungman represented Sweden at the 2022 World Junior Ice Hockey Championships and won a bronze medal.